elena-villalba/turtlesim_catch_them_all/README.md

 <!-- ![demo](path/to/your/demo.gif) Replace with the actual path to your GIF -->

 ## Requirements

 - Ubuntu 24.04 LTS
 - ROS 2 Jazzy

 ## Installation

+**Warning**: This repository is already structured as a ROS 2 workspace.
+If you have an existing workspace sourced in your `~/.bashrc` file (e.g., `source ~/your_workspace/install/setup.bash`), make sure to comment it out before sourcing this workspace, as it might cause conflicts.

 Clone the repository: